Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Analytical Results

 \subsection{TANK IS-PC-MP Analysis}

 This subsection examines the complete TANK macroeconomic system, focusing on monetary policy transmission mechanisms in the absence of productivity shocks (\(a_t=0\)).
-The framework integrates three core relationships---the heterogeneity-adjusted IS curve (\ref{eq-TIS}), the TANK Phillips curve (\ref{eq-TPC}), and the monetary policy rule (\ref{eq-Taylor-rule})---whose joint solution reveals how household heterogeneity modifies standard New Keynesian dynamics.
+The framework integrates three core relationships--the heterogeneity-adjusted IS curve (\ref{eq-TIS}), the TANK Phillips curve (\ref{eq-TPC}), and the Taylor rule in Table 1--whose joint solution reveals how household heterogeneity modifies standard New Keynesian dynamics.

-Using algebra with \(a_t=0\), the system of equations yields: The key objects are the impact multipliers: and \(\xi_{1}\) and \(\xi_{2}\) are the roots of the following characteristic function: The Online Appendix provides detailed derivation.
+Using algebra with \(a_t=0\), the system of equations yields: The key objects are the impact multipliers: and \(\xi_{1}\) and \(\xi_{2}\) are the roots of the following characteristic function: Appendix A provides the detailed derivation.

-The analysis assumes ensuring the parabolic curve is convex downward.
+The analysis assumes ensuring that the characteristic polynomial opens upward.
 With this assumption, since \(f(0)\geq 0\) and \(f(1) <0\), the roots satisfy \(0\leq \xi_{1}<1\) and \(\xi_{2}>1\), which implies a unique saddle-path (determinacy) solution.
 The assumption (\ref{eq-AD-condition}) holds in the absence of heterogeneity (\(\lambda = 0\)).
-As discussed in the previous subsections, both \(\kappa_{1}/\kappa_{2}\) and \(\delta_{p}\) increase with the degrees of price and wage rigidity.
-Accordingly, the net effect of nominal stickiness on (\ref{eq-AD-condition}) is in general ambiguous.
+As discussed in the previous subsections, the slope of the IS curve is negative when \(\delta_p\kappa_2/\kappa_1<1\).
+The negative slope condition ensures (\ref{eq-AD-condition}).

-The response coefficients \(\Omega^p>0\) and \(\Omega^x>0\) capture short-run monetary policy effectiveness, measuring the immediate impact of a one-time policy shock (\(e_{t}^{m}=1\), \(e_{j}^{m}=0\) for \(j>t\)).
+The response coefficients \(\Omega^p>0\) and \(\Omega^x>0\) capture short-run monetary policy effectiveness, measuring the immediate impact of a one-time policy shock (\(e_{t}^{m}=1\), \(e_{s}^{m}=0\) for \(s>t\)).
 These multipliers depend on the characteristic equation roots, which themselves vary with structural parameters.
 The subsequent comparative statics analysis accounts for these interdependencies.